This article was first published in May 2023 and has been revised to focus on new information about sun protection in 2024.

 In the US, all available UVB ingredients are approved for sunscreens.
 When you apply standard US sunscreens correctly, you will not burn.

 UVA rays penetrate deeper and contribute more in the long run to skin aging and to the formation of pre-cancers and skin cancers.
-Avobenzone is the only approved chemical sunscreen ingredient against UVA in the US.
+The only approved chemical sunscreen ingredient against UVA in the US is avobenzone.
 However, it’s not great at covering the full spectrum of UVA light and it’s not very stable on its own.
 The sun makes it even more unstable!
 To counteract this, several additional ingredients are added to sunscreen to help with stability.

 All chemical sunscreens in the US that are labeled as broad-spectrum contain avobenzone.
 However, even when patients use them reliably, they get tan because of the lack of protection from the full gamut of UVA wavelengths.
 For patients with melasma, this is a very important factor.

 In Europe and Asia, the more complete UVA-blocking ingredients are approved and widely available.
-My favorite sunscreen right now is Anthelios UVMune 400 from LaRoche Posay (from Europe).
-It contains the highest number of UVA protection ingredients that I know of.
+My favorite sunscreen is Anthelios UVMune 400 from LaRoche Posay (from Europe) because it contains the highest number of UVA protection ingredients that I know of.
 (The version available at your local CVS has similar packaging but it is not the same formula, as it is manufactured in the US.)

 What about protection from visible light?